 The School of Business is accredited by the International Assembly for Collegiate Business Education (IACBE).

-By linking academic programs to the real world, St. Thomas Aquinas offers valuable opportunities to enrich students’ education through hands-on experiences.
+By linking academic programs to the real world, St. Thomas Aquinas College offers valuable opportunities to enrich students’ education through hands-on experiences.
 Everyone at STAC is prepared to enter the workforce with practical and marketable skills.

 Inside the Classroom

-St. Thomas Aquinas students are presenting scholarly research at international conferences; forensic science majors are interning with the local sheriff’s department to investigate crimes; biology students are conducting hypothesis-driven research in state-of-the-art labs; and future educators are working with faculty to enrich science education through digital literacy and 3D gaming.
+St. Thomas Aquinas College students are presenting scholarly research at international conferences; forensic science majors are interning with the local sheriff’s department to investigate crimes; biology students are conducting hypothesis-driven research in state-of-the-art labs; and future educators are working with faculty to enrich science education through digital literacy and 3D gaming.
 These opportunities prepare students to land jobs and/or pursue graduate study after graduation.

 Beyond the Classroom

 STAC students study abroad and expand their global breadth and understanding, traveling to France, Spain, Italy, and other countries all over the world.
 Honors students can look forward to a study abroad experience at Oxford University in England.